mcrimi/CEC2008/README.md

 I've used the *Canonical PSO with inertia weight* variant mainly because that's the one I've seen in class, but it would be very intersting to explore the fully informed methodology.

-In terms of topology of the swarm I've chosen and adaptive random topology, where each particle randomly informs K particles and itself  with K usually set to 3.
+In terms of topology of the swarm I've chosen and adaptive random topology, in which each particle randomly informs K particles and itself, with K set to 3.
 In this topology the connections between particles randomly change when the global optimum shows no improvement.

 Following the proceedings of : M. Zambrano-Bigiarini, M. Clerc and R. Rojas, "Standard Particle Swarm Optimisation 2011 at CEC-2013: A baseline for future PSO improvements," doi: 10.1109/CEC.2013.6557848 I've defined a swarm of 40 particles with random initialisation of particle positions and velocities